 Beth was wandering about and picked up Oliver Sack's "Awakenings".
 She climbed into a bay window with a quilt and began to read.
-"Mr. Tennyson", the gorgeous house white Persian crawled in her lap.
+"Mr. Tennyson", the white Persian cat that lived at the store purred on her lap.

 That is when Donnie broke her concentration.

 "You planning on medical school?"

 "I know.
 That is why I am reading his book."

 "I need to find a cure for Parkinson's.
 My Mom died from it .
 She would shake so much, the frigging muscles atrophied from her bones.
 I am a freshman at Brown and I really dig chemistry so far.
 I think research will be awesome."